 The city of Atlantis itself is absolutely stunning.
-While not nearly as big as either of the maps of Elysium and Tartaros, it is much denser and more populated than each of them.
+While not nearly as big as the maps of Elysium or Tartaros, it is much denser and more populated than either of them.
 It has that signature style of architecture that has come to define the Isu civilization, which means it looks both extremely ancient and yet mysteriously futuristic.
-There are layers to this city, and it’s a joy to explore even without an objective in sight.
+There are layers to this city, and it’s a joy to explore even without a direct objective in mind.

 Scattered around this map, just like before, are a number of objectives to attempt and side missions to complete.
 One of these involve players finding rare Adamant Ingots and using them to craft three of the best weapons in the entire game.
 You can choose between a Spear, a Club and a Dagger, and you can then even further customize their perks to go with either the Hunter, Warrior or Assassin playstyles.